 But to protect your relationship, it’s important to put the loan agreement down in writing, to make sure all parties involved know exactly what the deal involves and when you’ll repay.

-Payday loans are best avoided if you can, so we don’t offer them on MoneySuperMarket – but you can find a range of secured and unsecured loans suited to your needs.
+Payday loans are expensive and best avoided so we don’t offer them on MoneySuperMarket.
+But we can help you compare a wide range of secured and unsecured loans.

-All you need to do is tell us a bit about why you need the loan, as well as how much you need and over how long, and we’ll give you a list of loans tailored precisely to your requirements.
+All you need to do is tell us a bit about why you need the loan, how much you want to borrow and over what time frame and we’ll give you a list of loans tailored precisely to your requirements.

-You’ll be able to see the APR, the overall cost of the loan per month, and any fees and charges attached.
-You’ll also see how eligible you are for the loan, so you can find one right for you without risking too much damage to your credit score.
+You’ll be able to see the interest rate, the overall cost of the loan per month, and any fees and charges attached.

-Once you’ve picked the most suitable loan offer, just click through to finalise the deal with the provider.
+Once you’ve found the most suitable deal, just click through to finalise the deal with the provider.